 Don’t miss: Electric car brands and their market share in Nepal

-Nepal has a responsibility to reduce air pollution which would get a significant contribution from EVs, while domestic power consumption is also in need of higher consumption levels to reduce outward currency flow.
-However, the government should be more lenient and revise its policies on EV imports which can actually encourage consumers towards EVs.
+The Nepali government should and must bring a consumer-friendly EV policy to promote EV use.
+The state has a responsibility to reduce air pollution which is possible through rapid EV adoption.
+The government should be more lenient and revise its policies on EV imports which can actually encourage consumers towards EVs.

-How do you think the revised tax on electric vehicles will impact the auto market in FY 2081/82?
-Will it be counterproductive or the market will see a normal growth trajectory?
+What do you think of the latest electric vehicle tax in Nepal for 2081?
+Is it counterproductive or the market will see a normal growth trajectory?
 Do offer your opinion in the comments below.